 Before starting the climb, I took a wrong turn.
 Oops.
 We quickly corrected the mistake and headed up.
 A fortuitous red light on Martin Luther King Jr. Boulevard broke up the first long climb.
 No problem.
 We descended to Mississippi and enjoyed the flat cruise alongside parkland.
 All good things must come to a hill.
 Up Stanton Road we rode.
 Bye y’all.
 The five left me in their wake and I huffed and puffed all the way to Alabama.
 I rejoined the group at a red light and we proceeded to climb further to the eastern top of the city.
 This climb (and the many others to follow) were MUCH easier in the pleasant temperatures and low humidity of this early September day.

 We rode down Pennsylvania to Texas, an ironically small side street.
 After doing a quick circuit through a residential neighborhood we made our way along peaceful, downhill Fort Davis Drive to Massachusetts.
-The descent back toward the Anacostia River is one of the high lights of the ride.
+The descent back toward the Anacostia River is one of the highlights of the ride.
 The sensible members of our group rode cautiously.
 It was fun passing them.
 Yee haw!

 The downhill ends at a dead stop at a traffic circle.
 Around the circle and along Minnesota Avenue which led to another traffic circle.
 And lots of traffic.

 Soon we were back on Anacostia Drive along the river.
 The riders in front of us were making a wrong turn en masse onto the south side of Pennsylvania Avenue.
 Having made this mistake a couple of times, I yelled “No turn.
 Go Straight.”
 The clipped in riders started wobbling and falling.
 Temporary chaos.
 No fatalities.
 On to the turn to the north side of Pennsylvania which took us back across the river to Kentucky and South Carolina on the east side of Capitol Hill.
-We missed the turn to the lunch stop (the turn wasn’t indicated on the cue sheet) but recovered after a little tour of tree lined streets and the lovely townhouses.
+We missed the turn to the lunch stop (the turn wasn’t indicated on the cue sheet) but recovered after a little tour of tree lined streets and lovely townhouses.

 Mt.
 Olivet goes UP.
 I was dropped again.
 I caught and passed the group on the 9th Street Bridge over the railroad yard into Brentwood.
 I led the group up another hill and over to Montana Avenue.
 We rolled downhill to South Dakota, with its heavy traffic.
 I hate this road.
 It just feels unsafe.
-We escaped intact and turned left onto Taylor Street.
+We escaped intact when we turned left onto Taylor Street.
 This led us to Michigan which is nearly as awful as South Dakota.

 We crossed back over the railroad tracks.
 This time I took the sidewalk and the rest of the group took the road.
 Dropped again.
 Dead legs.